headStyleColorRed/Rustpdater/readme.md

 ## 📄 License

-Licensed under MIT OR Apache‑2.0 at your choice.
+Licensed under MIT

-© 2025 Your Name or Organisation.
+© 2025 TangerineCoding.
 See LICENSE for details.